 Instructions

-• Add the cooked rice, shredded salmon, and sauteed onions and peppers to a bowl and mix until it is well combined.
+• Add the cooked rice, shredded salmon, and sauteed onions and peppers to a bowl and mix until well combined.

-• Scoop out tablespoon-sized portions of the rice mixture and press it together with your hands.
+• Scoop out tablespoon-sized portions of the rice mixture and press it together firmly with your hands.
 Roll each portion into a ball shape, pressing as you roll (it helps if your hands are wet while doing so).
-I love using this rice baller to make this a little easier: I simply add some rice to the rice baller and shake it up to make perfect little-sized balls!
+I love using this rice baller to make this a little easier: I simply add some rice to the rice baller and shake it up to make perfect little-sized balls.
+You can also serve the salmon rice as is!

 Notes

-• Finely chop the onions and peppers are small as you can so that there aren’t too many large chunks in the mixture.
+• Finely chop the onions and peppers as small as you can so that there aren’t too many large chunks in the mixture.

 • Make sure that your salmon filet is seasoned (this is what adds the main flavor to the rice.
 I love using tony’s all-in-one seasoning to season salmon.
 My favorite way to quickly cook salmon is to air fry it!
 Check out this post on air-fryer salmon!